EricwanAR/DAminoMuta/README.md

 # AI-based D-amino acid substitution for optimizing antimicrobial peptides to treat multidrug-resistant bacterial infection
-This repository contains the code for the paper "AI-based D-amino acid substitution for optimizing antimicrobial peptides to treat multidrug-resistant bacterial infection"
+This repository contains the official code for the paper "AI-based D-amino acid substitution for optimizing antimicrobial peptides to treat multidrug-resistant bacterial infection"

 ## Requirements
 ```